mesosphere/dcos-commons/frameworks/elastic/docs/configure.md

 You can customize your cluster in-place when it is up and running.
 These are the general steps to follow:

 1. View your DC/OS dashboard at `http://$DCOS_URI/#/services/overview`
-1. In the list of `Applications`, click the name of the Elasticsearch service to be updated.
+1. In the list of `Applications`, click the name of the Elastic service to be updated.
-1. Within the Elasticsearch instance details view, click the `Configuration` tab, then click `Edit`.
+1. Within the Elastic instance details view, click the `Configuration` tab, then click `Edit`.
 1. In the dialog that appears, expand the `Environment Variables` section and update any field(s) to their desired value(s).
 For example, to increase the number of data nodes, edit the value for `DATA_NODE_COUNT`.
 Do not edit the value for `FRAMEWORK_NAME`, `MASTER_NODE_TRANSPORT_PORT`, or any of the disk type/size fields.
-1. Click `Change and deploy configuration` to apply any changes and cleanly reload the Elasticsearch service scheduler.
-The Elasticsearch cluster itself will persist across the change.
+1. Click `Change and deploy configuration` to apply any changes and cleanly reload the Elastic service scheduler.
+The Elastic cluster itself will persist across the change.

 # Configuration guidelines